mjschust/conformal-blocks/readme.txt

 on your system for Sage to be able to compile Cython code.
 On Linux just install it in the standard way for your distribution.
 On OS X, the easist way is to install Xcode, making sure to install the command-line tools.

-If you can't find a way to install gcc, for now an easy work-around is to change the name of the file "cbd.pyx" in the folder ".../conformal-blocks-master/fusion_prod" to "cbd.py".
-Sage will then run the code as slower pure Python code.

 Using the program in Sage
 -------------------------